 Boring, the Baltic states?
 At first glance, the three countries lining up the Baltic Sea to the East – Estonia, Latvia, Lithuania – may not seem like the most obvious or exciting of European destinations… but they have a lot more to offer than you probably think.
+In fact, they may just be among the best places to backpack in Europe.
 Whether you’re an adventurer, culture vulture, beach bum, or food enthusiast, there’s something for you in one of those small but-vibrant countries.

 I personally fell in love with the Baltic states after deciding to go on a whim, and I developed such a crush on them that I convinced my parents to return with me the following summer!